TheGameCreators/.github/profile/README.md

 **Q**> The download link of FPS Creator X10 is wrong in my product list, can you please correct this?
 The link always download FPS creator classic?
 Answer: **We no longer sell any FPS Creator products, including FPS Creator X10.
 We have no authorized sellers or distributors of this product as well, so if you bought this product from a source other than TGC, you should claim a refund immediately.**

+**Q**> Can't log in, forgot password, need to reset password.
+HELP.
+Trying to update my product?
+Answer: **We only sell products through Steam these days so if you refer to not being able to log into Steam then you need to contact Steam.
+If you are referring to an older purchase directly with TGC, please provide the exact email you used when you registered a TGC account and we will be able to email you your password to that email address.
+From there, you can log into the TGC account and view your Products tab to download older products you have purchased directly from TGC.**

 ## GameGuru Classic and MAX

 **Q**> I am an artist and create models in the FBX file format, does GameGuru MAX allow me to import my FBX models?